JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 The first permission resolved to `Directory.Read.All`.

 > ![Directory.Read.All Application Permission](evidence/06a-directory-read-all.png)
+> *Validation: Resolving the first Microsoft Graph app-role identifier confirmed the `Directory.Read.All` application permission.*

 The second permission resolved to `User.Read.All`.

 > ![User.Read.All Application Permission](evidence/06b-user-read-all.png)
+> *Validation: Resolving the second Microsoft Graph app-role identifier confirmed the `User.Read.All` application permission.*

 The legacy application therefore requested these Microsoft Graph application permissions: